WalletHub, Financial Company

 If you’re paying cash or buying a car outright from a private seller, you probably won’t be asked to provide proof of insurance to take possession of the vehicle.
 Either way, you still have to meet minimum financial responsibility requirements to drive legally in Wyoming: $25,000 in bodily injury liability coverage, up to $50,000 per accident, along with $20,000 in liability coverage for property damage.

-If you lease or finance a car, you'll probably also need collision and comprehensive coverage to protect the lender's investment.
-Collision policies average $653 per year, and comprehensive policies average $346 per year in Wyoming.
-You can expect a premium of around $953 for a full coverage policy consisting of liability, collision, and comprehensive coverage.
+If you lease or finance a car, you’ll probably also need collision and comprehensive coverage to protect the lender’s investment.
+Buying collision and comprehensive coverage along with your state’s minimum requirements results in an average cost of $3,397 per year, for Wyoming full coverage insurance.

 Because you have to provide proof of insurance before you can take possession of a newly financed car, some insurers extend comprehensive and collision coverage to existing customers in good faith, regardless of whether their current policy has those types of coverage.
 If that’s the case, your grace period will be shorter—2 to 4 days instead of 7 to 30.